 Today more and more households are investing in coffee machines and Keurig are among the most popular.
 Keurig was the original single-serve coffee maker and has made a name for itself for quick, convenient, simple-to-use machines.
 However, there are now a stack of other options available so it can be hard to know what machine to go for.
-We cover the pros and cons of Keurig machines and give you some options if you decide to go for an alternative.
+We cover the pros and cons of Keurig coffee makers and give you some options if you decide to go for a Keurig alternative.

 Cons of Keurig Coffee Makers

 When it comes to deciding on what coffee maker to buy we think there would be 2 main reasons why you wouldn’t opt for a Keurig Coffee Maker:

 We will cover the top 3 alternatives for Keurig coffee makers for each of these reasons.

 The Aeropress is the brainchild of the Harvard inventor Alan Adler and has rapidly grown in popularity to the point that it even now has an annual global championship dedicated to it.
 The Aeropress is especially loved for its versatility, portability, and durability.
 This is a common coffee brewer with hipsters, hikers, and hitchhikers.
 Part of the genius of the Aeropress is the sheer range of different ways it can be used.
 It can produce anything from an espresso-like shot to which you add milk, to smooth black coffee that fits somewhere between filter coffee and pour over.
 Because it uses a paper filter (usually), this means it tends to have a smooth and light consistency with little coffee oils or particles.